EmelieMarkkanen/p5-garden-diary/TESTING.md

 - The form lets the user edit the title and text fields.
 - The edit form feature a save updates and cancel button.
 - When submitted by clicking the save updated button, the post data is sent to the backend API and updated.
-- When clicking the cancel button is clicked the user is redirected back to the post page.
+- When clicking the cancel button the user is redirected back to the post page.

 ## Profile
 - The user can access their own profile by clicking on their own avatar or username in the navbar, or wherever it's displayed on the website.